cybergeek1943/t4json/docs/README.md

 ![GitHub Workflow Status](https://raw.githubusercontent.com/cybergeek1943/badges/main/build-passing.svg) ![contributions welcome](https://raw.githubusercontent.com/cybergeek1943/badges/main/contributions-welcome.svg)

 The t4json module was created to make working with [JSON](https://www.json.org/json-en.html) data in python easier.
 It provides a bunch of tools to seamlessly open, __edit__ and save JSON data.
 The JSON data is first [deserialized](https://en.wikipedia.org/wiki/Serialization) and stored in an attribute of the T4Json class... this way you can work with the deserialized data directly... just as you would with the standard json module.
-The tools provided by t4json have tons of features so that you can do really specific things... if you only want to read a few values from some simple json data you might as well use the standard json module.
+The tools provided by t4json have tons of features so that you can do really specific things... if you only want to read a few values from some simple json data, then you might as well use the standard json module.

 This module should work on any installation of python 3.6 or later on any OS right out of the box.